Sh3lldon/WinPWN/Reaper/Reaper (Insane, Windows x64 User Mode).md

-Reaper is an Insane level Windows x64 machine for User Mode and Kernel Mode Exploit Development.
+Reaper is an Insane level Windows x64 machine for User Mode and Kernel Mode Exploit Development at https://www.vulnlab.com.

 ![Title](/Reaper/Attachments/1.png)

+## TOC
+1. #Analyzing the binary

-In this note I am gonna write about exploitation of the dev_keycheck.exe executable file.
+In this note I am gonna write about reversing of the dev_keycheck.exe executable file.
 So, this a WinSock custom application, which checks user's key.

 Vulnerabilities: